drycc/workflow/src/troubleshooting/applications.md

 ## Application has a Dockerfile, but a Buildpack Deployment Occurs

-When you deploy an application to Workflow using `git push deis master` and the [Builder][] attempts to deploy using the Buildpack workflow, check the following steps:
+When you deploy an application to Workflow using `git push drycc master` and the [Builder][] attempts to deploy using the Buildpack workflow, check the following steps:

 1. Are you deploying the correct project?
-2. Are you pushing the correct git branch (`git push deis <branch>`)?
+2. Are you pushing the correct git branch (`git push drycc <branch>`)?
 3. Is the `Dockerfile` in the project's root directory?
 4. Have you committed the `Dockerfile` to the project?

 ## Application was Deployed, but is Failing to Start

-If you deployed your application but it is failing to start, you can use `deis logs` to check why the application fails to boot.
+If you deployed your application but it is failing to start, you can use `drycc logs` to check why the application fails to boot.
 Sometimes, the application container may fail to boot without logging any information about the error.
 This typically occurs when the healthcheck configured for the application fails.
 In this case, you can start by